Vallacar Transit: History

 Dr. Ricardo Y. Yanson Sr. had a 14-seater jeepney that plied the routes in Bacolod and nearby towns in 1968.

 Ricardo was fond of experimenting with motor vehicles and had a penchant for automotive body works.
 He tried his hands and skills in assembling more jeepneys while his wife Olivia managed the warehouse and served as the collector of the daily “boundaries” from their drivers.

 Olivia quit her nursing job at a rural health unit in Dumaguete to help her husband run the small business as ‘bodegera’ by day and ‘collector’ at night.

 Vallacar was originally owned by the family of Ricardo.
 However, Vallacar grew because Ricardo was active then, buying second-hand trucks from Manila and rebuilding them as transport units for VTI.

 In the 1970s, the Yanson couple diversified into a small bus line which plied the Bacolod-Valladolid-La Carlota route or Val-La-Car for short.
-It was named Ceres Liner, after Ricardo’s younger sister.
+It was named Ceres Liner, after Ricardo's younger sister.

-Ricardo died at the age of 86, and left the leadership and management of Vallacar Transit, Incorporated and its conglomerate to his son, Leo Rey Yanson, with the guidance of his wife Olivia.
+Ricardo died in 2015 at age of 86, and left the leadership and management of Vallacar Transit, Incorporated and its conglomerate to his son, Leo Rey Yanson, with the guidance of his wife Olivia.

+In 2016, Ceres Liner bought around 70 bus franchises from D' Rough Riders Express.
+It then formed a new brand as Sugbo Transit which is named after the old name of Cebu, Sugbo.
+The said branding is under the management of Ceres Liner's Cebu Base, but was discontinued in 2024.

+On December 5, 2020, Vallacar Transit Inc. (VTI) reappoints Leo Rey Yanson as the chairman of the board and president during their firm's annual stockholders meeting at its principal office in Barangay Mansilingan, Bacolod.
+During their meeting, it was released that Olivia V. Yanson, Leo Rey V. Yanson, Ginnette Y. Dumancas, Charles M. Dumancas, Anita G. Chua, Arvin John V. Villaruel and Daniel Nicolas Golez were re-elected as members of VTI's board of directors.

 A trail-blazer and visionary, self-made transportation tycoon Ricardo and his wife Olivia built an empire from one vehicle to a conglomerate of bus companies and the largest in the Philippines.